Did you know that your ability to learn language is directly linked to your ability to hear?

 Catching up can be a slow process that requires a lot of patience, but it is possible.

-A speech therapist can help identify your child’s clinical needs and will work with you to create a support plan.
+A speech therapist can help evaluate your child’s clinical needs and will work with you to create a support plan.

-Your speech therapist can help prepare you and your loved ones for your child’s individual needs.
+Your speech therapist can help prepare you and your loved ones for your child’s individual needs, through family coaching.

-Depending on your child’s level of hearing loss and speech delay, they may need anything from cochlear implants to lessons in American Sign Language.
+Depending on your child’s level of hearing loss and speech delay, there are different intervention options.

 A speech therapist will help guide your family on this journey with sensitivity and empathy as your family develops new pathways for communication.